kswedberg/pres.swedberg.us/barcamp2017/README.md

+# Presentation: Offline Options

-# Presentation for Grand Rapids JavaScript Meetup, 25 July 2017 Edit
+* Grand Rapids JavaScript Meetup, 25 July 2017
+* Grand Rapids Barcamp, 26 August 2017

 To run this locally, you must have node.js 4+ and (optionally) yarn installed.